 After the success of the initial plum local market development campaign aimed at increasing awareness and consumption amongst consumers the other stone fruit types also joined the campaign.
-The South African plum, peach and nectarines producers continued their endeavors in 2015 to develop the local markets and stimulate demand for their produce.
-From focusing on the informal and national fresh produce markets the campaign took on a new dimension in targeting the formal market (women 25 to 45 years with families, LSM 7-10; secondary target market being young men and woman 18-25).
+The South African plum, peach and nectarines producers continued their endeavors in 2018 to develop the local markets and stimulate demand for their produce.
+From focusing on the informal and national fresh produce markets the campaign took on a new dimension in targeting the formal market (women 25 to 45 years with families, LSM 7-10; secondary target market is young men and woman 18-25).
 Cooperation from the retailers taking part in the campaign was beyond expectation and preliminary feedback suggests that this multi-dimensional campaign was a success with the limited resources available.
-The key focus areas for 2015 is:
+The key focus areas for 2018 are:

 1. Education and development of informal traders, on the national fresh produce markets as well as in townships and city centers.